FY2021

 Jun Murata (Associate Professor, Student Support Center, Kyoto University)

-Currently, the number of students is diversifying, and each university needs to provide study support to various students.
-In particular, the need for study support for students with disabilities has been strengthened by the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities in 2016.
-The revised bill was enacted in 2021, and the provision of reasonable accommodation, which was previously only available to national and public universities, has become a legal obligation for private universities (until now, it was an obligation to make efforts).
-In this training, students will first learn basic knowledge about "disability" and then outline the current situation of support for students with disabilities at universities.
-In addition, this will be an opportunity to think about the basic knowledge and specific measures for study support for students with developmental disabilities, which has been increasing in recent years.
+Currently, the student body is becoming more diverse, and each university is required to provide study support to a variety of students.
+In particular, the need for academic support for students with disabilities has been strengthened by the enactment of the Act on the Elimination of Discrimination against Persons with Disabilities in 2016.
+In 2021, a bill to amend this law was enacted, and the provision of reasonable accommodations, which was previously only available to national and public universities, has become a legal obligation for private universities and other institutions (until now, it was an obligation to make efforts).
+In this training, you will first learn basic knowledge about “disability” and then give an overview of the current situation of support for students with disabilities at universities.
+In addition, it will be an opportunity to think about the basic knowledge of support and specific measures for learning support for students with developmental disabilities, which has been increasing in recent years.

-Application has been closed because the capacity has been reached.
+The application has been closed because the capacity has been reached

-Part 4: Are you able to evaluate the achievement of the test and the goal?
+Session 4: Are you able to evaluate the achievement of the test and goals?

 Schedule: